melodyfs/Core-Git-Branching/Script.md

 The smell of the of the zoo was intense and alive.
 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

-Leon met the Unicorn King who granted him magic powers.
+Leon met the Unicorn King who pretended to grant him magic powers.
+What Leon was not expected, was that the King inserted a drop of devil's blood into his body.
+The Unicorn King was not sane after all.
+He wished to manipulate Leon and turn the world into chaos.
+The King, would remain pure and powerful in front of the world.
 The end.

 ## Cast